robbdi/M365ExamNotes/README.md

 # M365ExamNotes

-Use the notes in this repository to prepare for taking Microsoft exams MS-100 and MS-101!
+Use the notes in this repository to prepare for taking Microsoft exams MS-100, MS-101, and other Modern Workplace exams!